 (c) Tax Gross-Up

-[The working group is not convinced that the deemed application of tax gross-up provisions from a named Principal Agreement would be helpful.
-It should be made clear that the relevant gross-up provision applies to payments due under the Agreement itself and does not override equivalent provisions in the other Principal Agreements.]
+The working group is not convinced that the deemed application of tax gross-up provisions from a named Principal Agreement would be helpful.
+It should be made clear that the relevant gross-up provision applies to payments due under the Agreement itself and does not override equivalent provisions in the other Principal Agreements.

 (d) Base Currency